DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 [1]: /getting_started/site/
 {{< /site-region >}}

-### Collecting Git and build metadata
+### Collecting Git metadata

-Correct Git information is essential for the CI visibility product.
-Both pipeline visualization and testing instrumentation use git to identify and group their results.
-Git metadata and build information is automatically collected using CI provider environment variables, that must be forwarded to the test application (see the section [CI provider environment variables](#CI-provider-environment-variables) below for a full list).
+Git information is required for the proper visualization of test results, and used to group them by repository, branch and commit.
+It is automatically collected using CI provider environment variables, that must be forwarded to the test application (see the section [CI provider environment variables](#CI-provider-environment-variables) below for a full list).

 When running tests in a simulator, full Git metadata is collected using the local `.git` folder.
 In this case, Git-related environment variables don't have to be forwarded.

-The user can also provide Git information by using custom environment variables.
-This is useful for adding Git information for non-supported CI providers, or for .git folders that are not available from the running process.
-Custom environment variables are also useful for overwriting existing Git information.
-If these environment variables are set, they take precedence over those coming from the CI or from the .git folder.
-The list of supported environment variables for Git information includes the following:
+If running tests in non-supported CI providers or with no `.git` folder, Git information can be set manually using environment variables.
+These environment variables take precedence over any autodetected information.
+The supported environment variables for providing Git information are the following:

 `DD_GIT_REPOSITORY_URL`
 : URL of the repository where the code is stored.
+Both HTTP and SSH URLs are supported.

 `DD_GIT_BRANCH`
-: Branch where this commit belongs.
+: Git branch being tested.
+Leave empty if providing tag information instead.

 `DD_GIT_TAG`
-: Tag of the commit, if it has one.
+: Git tag being tested (if applicable).
+Leave empty if providing branch information instead.

 `DD_GIT_COMMIT_SHA`
-: Commit SHA.
+: Full commit hash.

 `DD_GIT_COMMIT_MESSAGE`
 : Commit message.

 `DD_GIT_COMMIT_AUTHOR_NAME`
-: Author name.
+: Commit author name.

 `DD_GIT_COMMIT_AUTHOR_EMAIL`
-: Author email.
+: Commit author email.

 `DD_GIT_COMMIT_AUTHOR_DATE`
-: Author date.
-ISO 8601 format.
+: Commit author date in ISO 8601 format.

 `DD_GIT_COMMIT_COMMITTER_NAME`
-: Committer name.
+:Commit committer name.

 `DD_GIT_COMMIT_COMMITTER_EMAIL`
-: Committer email.
+: Commit committer email.

 `DD_GIT_COMMIT_COMMITTER_DATE`
-: Committer date.
-ISO 8601 format.
+: Commit committer date in ISO 8601 format.

 ### Running tests